YuriLopesM/YuriLopesM/README.md

 </details>

 ---
-### My personal goals for 2021
+### My personal goals for 2021 ✨

-- [x] Start learning Git and GitHub and use the repository to store my small projects
+-[x] Start learning Git and GitHub and use the repository to store my small projects;
-- [x] Customize my `README.md` profile
+-[x] Customize my `README.md` profile;
-- [] Create my own portfolio using a web application
+-[] Create my own Portfolio using a web application;
+-[] Study React.js and its ecosystem until I am satisfied with the results;
+-[] Gradually start learning about Backend;
+-[] Increase the range of tools and solidify my knowledge in the ones I already know something;

 [![Visitors](https://visitor-badge.glitch.me/badge?page_id=github/YuriLopesM)](https://github.com/YuriLopesM)